-We have been deploying receivers that utilize 8PSK modulation technology and receivers that utilize MPEG-4 compression technology for several years.
-These technologies, when fully deployed, will allow more programming channels to be carried over our existing satellites.
-Many of our customers today, however, do not have receivers that use MPEG-4 compression and a smaller but still significant number of our customers do not have receivers that use 8PSK modulation.
-We may choose to invest significant capital to accelerate the conversion of customers to MPEG-4 and/or 8PSK to realize the bandwidth benefits sooner.
+We have been deploying DBS receivers that utilize 8PSK modulation technology with MPEG-4 compression technology for several years.
+These technologies, when fully deployed, will allow improved broadcast efficiency, and therefore allow increased programming capacity.
+Many of our customers today, however, do not have DBS receivers that use MPEG-4 compression technology.
 In addition, given that all of our HD content is broadcast in MPEG-4, any growth in HD penetration will naturally accelerate our transition to these newer technologies and may increase our subscriber acquisition and retention costs.
-All new receivers that we purchase from EchoStar have MPEG-4 technology.
-Although we continue to refurbish and redeploy MPEG-2 receivers, as a result of our HD initiatives and current promotions, we currently activate most new customers with higher priced MPEG-4 technology.
-This limits our ability to redeploy MPEG-2 receivers and, to the extent that our promotions are successful, will accelerate the transition to MPEG-4 technology, resulting in an adverse effect on our acquisition costs per new subscriber activation.
+All new DBS receivers that we purchase from EchoStar Corporation ("EchoStar") have MPEG-4 compression with 8PSK modulation technology.

-From time to time, we change equipment for certain subscribers to make more efficient use of transponder capacity in support of HD and other initiatives.
+In addition, from time to time, we change equipment for certain subscribers to make more efficient use of transponder capacity in support of HD and other initiatives.
 We believe that the benefit from the increase in available transponder capacity outweighs the short-term cost of these equipment changes.